gbrls/lisp-interpreter/readme.md

 # What is myLisp?
-myLisp is a lisp-like language that I created in order to learn how to write an interpreter for a lisp-like languge.
+myLisp is a lisp-like language that I created in order to learn how to write an interpreter for a lisp-like language.

 ## Features